Jiangxi University of Finance and Economics

 The Jiangxi University of Finance and Economics (江西财经大学) is a public, coeducational research university located in Nanchang, the capital city of Jiangxi province, China.

 History

 Jiangxi University of Finance and Economics (JUFE), founded in 1923 in Nanchang, Jiangxi Province.
 As one of the six business schools affiliated to the Ministry of Finance, of the People's Republic of China, the university offers programs in business and management.

 Rankings and reputation

-As of 2022, Jiangxi University of Finance and Economics ranked # 2 in East China region after Shanghai University of Finance and Economics and # 7 nationwide among universities specialized in finance, business, and economics in the Best Chinese Universities Ranking.
-Jiangxi University of Finance and Economics has been ranked amongst the top # 500 universities in the world for "Economics".
+As of 2022, Jiangxi University of Finance and Economics ranked #2 in East China region after Shanghai University of Finance and Economics and #7 nationwide among universities specialized in finance, business, and economics in the Best Chinese Universities Ranking.
+As of 2023, Jiangxi University of Finance and Economics has been ranked amongst the top 500 universities in the world in "Business", "Economics", "Finance" and "Management".

+As of 2023, JUFE was ranked between the top 1001-1200 among world universities according to the Times Higher Education World University Rankings.